-- (21) Nurses employed in a community setting in the following categories will work ordinary hours as stipulated. - (a) The ordinary hours of duty for a school nurse will be 38 per week, with the ordinary hours worked each day to be no more than seven hours 36 minutes between Monday to Friday inclusive.
-Any meal or tea break during which the school nurse is required to be available to work or working will be counted as time worked and included as part of the seven hours 36 minutes day. - (b) The ordinary hours of work for a remote area nurse will be an average of 38 per week with the hours actually worked being 40 per week to be worked between 0800 and 1800 Monday to Friday inclusive.

-The ordinary hours will be worked with two hours of each week's work accruing as an entitlement to a maximum of 12 ADOs in each 12 month period.
-The ADOs will be taken as a minimum period of five consecutive days off in conjunction with annual leave or at a time mutually acceptable to the Employer and employee.

-(c) The ordinary hours of duty for a nurse in a community setting, other than those with hours of duty prescribed in subclauses (21)(a), (21)(b), and (22) of this clause will be an average of 38 per week with the hours actually worked being 40 per week to be between 0800 and 1800, Monday to Friday inclusive.
+- (22) Nurses employed in a community setting in the following categories will work ordinary hours as stipulated. - (a) The ordinary hours of duty for a school nurse will be 38 per week, with the ordinary hours worked each day to be no more than seven hours 36 minutes between Monday to Friday inclusive.
+Any meal or tea break during which the school nurse is required to be available to work or working will be counted as time worked and included as part of the seven hours 36 minutes day. - (b) The ordinary hours of work for a remote area nurse will be an average of 38 per week with the hours actually worked being 40 per week to be worked between 0800 and 1800 Monday to Friday inclusive. - The ordinary hours will be worked with two hours of each week's work accruing as an entitlement to a maximum of 12 ADOs in each 12 month period.
+The ADOs will be taken as a minimum period of five consecutive days off in conjunction with annual leave or at a time mutually acceptable to the Employer and employee. - (c) Notwithstanding Clause 28 Flexibility in Hours and Rostering, the ordinary hours of duty for a nurse in a community setting, other than those with hours of duty prescribed in subclauses (22)(a), (22)(b), and (23) of this clause will be an average of 38 per week with the hours actually worked being 40 per week to be between 0700 and 1800, Monday to Friday inclusive.
+An employee and Employer may agree to alter start and finish times without incurring penalties or loadings, subject to the span of hours being between 0700 and 1800.